vojtechkral/bard/doc/book/project.md

 bard init
 ```

-This will initialize a new bard project.
+This will initialize a new Bard project.

-A bard project is configured with a file named `bard.toml` in the root of the folder,
+A Bard project is configured with a file named `bard.toml` in the root of the folder,
 written in the [TOML](https://toml.io/en/) format.

 Apart from the `bard.toml` file, the project folder contains these subfolders: